-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice provided a health check to all new patients and carried out routine NHS health checks for patients aged 40-74 years. - Bowel and breast cancer screening rates were comparable with local and national averages.
-Data showed 72% of female patients aged 50 to 70 years had been screened for breast cancer in the last three years compared to 72% locally and 72% nationally. - The practice was proactive in offering on line services such as appointment booking, an appointment reminder text messaging service and repeat prescriptions, as well as a full range of health promotion and screening that reflects the needs of this age group. - Extended opening times were available one evening each week and from 8.30am to 11.30am on the first Saturday of each month. - A NHS health and wellbeing specialist attended the practice once a week and supported patients in becoming more physically active. - The practice had a room available in the waiting area for patients to monitor their weight and blood pressure.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice provided a health check to all new patients and carried out routine NHS health checks for patients aged 40-74 years.

+- Bowel and breast cancer screening rates were above and comparable with local and national averages.
+Data showed 74% of female patients aged 50 to 70 years had been screened for breast cancer in the last three years compared to 72% locally and 72% nationally. - The practice was proactive in offering on line services such as appointment booking, an appointment reminder text messaging service and repeat prescriptions, as well as a full range of health promotion and screening that reflects the needs of this age group. - The practice offered a virtual travel clinic which enabled patients to submit details of their planned travel on line.
+The nursing team would then provide detailed information and advice to the patient via e-mail and would arrange an appointment accordingly. - The practice had a room available for patients to complete health questionnaires and monitor their height, weight and blood pressure independently.
+A computer would record details into the clinical system and patients would be alerted if they needed to make an appointment.
+This room was accessible to patients from 7am to 10pm Mondays to Saturdays and between 10am and 8pm each Sunday.